-Who Were the Three Kings?
+Who were the Three Kings?

-The Three Kings were Melchior, Caspar and Balthazar.
+The Three Kings were Melchior, Caspar, and Balthazar.
 Melchior was the King of Persia, Caspar the King of India, and Balthazar was represented as an Arabian King and occasionally a King of Ethiopia.

 Los Nacimientos (The Nativity)

 The Nativity scene plays an important role in Mexican Christmas celebrations.
-It’s used not only to depict the birth of the Christ child, but also plays the role of a Christmas calendar of sorts.
+It’s used not only to depict the birth of the Christ child but also plays the role of a Christmas calendar of sorts.
 Pieces are added to the scene over the Christmas season as they played out in history.

-Gift-Giving and Santa Claus
+Gift-giving and Santa Claus

-Generally seen as “imported,” Santa did not gain nearly the same foothold in Mexican culture as he did in the United States.
+Generally seen as “imported,” Santa did not gain nearly the same foothold in Mexican culture as in the United States.
 Even so, in some areas of Mexico, lucky children receive gifts from Santa, usually on December 24, and from the Three Kings on January 6.

-So, don’t be surprised if in southern Mexico you get some dull stares if you ask children if they’re excited about Santa.
+So, don’t be surprised if, in southern Mexico, you get some dull stares if you ask children if they’re excited about Santa.
 They’re not.
 They’re waiting for the Three Kings!

 Three Kings Cake

-When visiting Mexico during the Christmas season, keep in mind: those lovely-looking, round, donut-shaped pastries are dangerous.
+When visiting Mexico during the holidays, keep in mind that those lovely-looking, round, donut-shaped pastries are dangerous.
 Why?
 We’ll explain.